Who makes the basic rules?

 Enforcement cases are not normally referred to the Planning and Regulatory Committee given the need to act promptly in many cases although Members are kept advised of all enforcement action taken.

-Borough or district councils deal with all other forms of development, but may deal with waste matters where this has been agreed with the county council in cases where there are overlapping responsibilities.
+Borough or district councils deal with all other forms of development.
+They may deal with waste planning matters, where this has been agreed with us in cases where there are overlapping responsibilities, such as Mixed Uses where the waste element of the breaches are in the minority.

 How long will the process take?

-The County Planning Authority will investigate an alleged breach of planning control and may need to obtain further information to progress matters.
-A landowner or operator may be given seven to fourteen working days to respond to written questions.
-The case is considered by planning and legal staff and an urgent case may be dealt with in a matter of hours.
-Once a decision has been taken to take action a Temporary Stop Notice can be issued in twenty four hours.
-An Enforcement Notice will take longer, but in most cases will be ready for service within seven days.
+The CPA will investigate an alleged breach of planning control and may need to obtain further information to progress matters.
+A landowner or operator will usually be given time to respond to written questions.
+The case is considered by both Planning and Legal officers.
+Occasionally some cases are treated on an urgent basis, which may result in a Temporary Stop Notice being issued, but these only have a 28-day lifespan.
+Enforcement Notices take longer, but once issued are permanent unless appealed by the recipient or withdrawn by the CPA.

-An injunction will take longer to prepare, as it requires the submission of detailed evidence to the court.
-There can also be a waiting list for court time.
-In urgent cases an interim injunction may be sought, which will remain in force until the final hearing, at which point the court will decide whether to make the injunction final.
+Injunctions require the submission of detailed evidence to the courts and there may also be a waiting list for court time.
+In urgent cases an interim injunction can be sought, which if granted will remain in force until the final hearing, at which point the court will decide whether to make the injunction final.
 On an application for an interim injunction the landowner/operator is normally given notice of the injunction hearing although in exceptional cases an interim injunction may be granted without notice.

 How is the environment protected where there are vulnerable interests?

-In each case the county council is required by Regulation 32 of Statutory Instrument 2011 No 1824: The Town and Country Planning (Environmental Impact Assessment) Regulations 2011 to consider whether Environmental Assessment is required.
+In each case we are required by Regulation 37 of Statutory Instrument 2017 No 571: The Town and Country Planning (Environmental Impact Assessment) Regulations 2017 to consider whether Environmental Assessment is required.
 The requirement to consider the need for Environmental Assessment also extends to cases where it is not proposed to take enforcement action.

 Is there a third party right of appeal for the public where enforcement action has not been taken?

-A member of public may use the county council's complaints procedure where they are concerned about the nature of action taken by the County Planning Authority where unauthorised development has been alleged.
+A member of public may use our complaints procedure where they are concerned about the nature of action taken by the CPA where unauthorised development has been alleged.
 The public may also refer the case to the Local Government Ombudsman.

 The possibility of judicial review exists where third parties with "sufficient interest" feel that a decision of the County Planning Authority is unlawful or unreasonable